IshanKBG/ishankbg.dev/src/content/blog/dangling-pointers.md

 While learning or using C/C++, you've likely encountered dangling pointers.
 This post will break down dangling pointers in C/C++.
 We'll explain what they are, why they happen, and how languages like Rust avoid them altogether.

 ### What are Dangling Pointers?
  A pointer pointing to a memory location that has been freed is called a dangling pointer.
-This can lead to unexpected behaviour in the program, like crashes or data corruption, and can also serve as a source of serious security vulnerabilities.
+Using such pointers can lead to unexpected behaviour in the program, like crashes or data corruption, and may also serve as a source of serious security vulnerabilities.
 A prominent example is the infamous  [Heartbleed]([https://en.wikipedia.org/wiki/Heartbleed](https://en.wikipedia.org/wiki/Heartbleed)) bug (2014) in the OpenSSL cryptographic library.
 This bug was caused, in part, by dangling pointers.
 A memory deallocation error left pointers referencing freed memory, allowing attackers to access sensitive data like encryption keys.
 This vulnerability impacted a vast number of websites and servers, highlighting the dangers of dangling pointers.
 Dangling pointers can also be exploited in combination with other vulnerabilities, such as integer overflows.
-An integer overflow can lead to memory being allocated outside the intended bounds.
-If a pointer is then used to access this invalid memory, it becomes a dangling pointer, potentially allowing attackers to overwrite critical dat or execute malicious code.
+Integer overflow can cause memory allocation errors.
+When this happens, a dangling pointer might still be referencing the freed memory.
+If this freed memory is then used for a different allocation (which is common), code using the dangling pointer can access unintended data.
+The impact can be severe, especially if user input controls the pointer.
+Attackers could potentially exploit this to read or overwrite critical data, even execute malicious code.
 ### What causes dangling points?
+Dangling pointers can arise from various scenarios, including:
 #### Memory Deallocation

 When a memory pointed by a pointer is deallocated then it becomes a dangling pointers.